 When my wife moved to Canada and made Lasagne with Béchamel, it was so different from what I knew Lasagna with Cottage Cheese to be, she even showed some people the way Australians make Lasagna.
 As awesome as her recipe is, I still love the Lasagna with Cottage Cheese from my childhood.

 Lasagna with Cottage Cheese is a popular recipe that is eaten in Canada, and probably not as authentic as we would like to think.
-Ricotta cheese wasn’t as common in stores 50 years ago as it is now, and cottage cheese was substituted.
-Making Béchamel sauce took too much time, so layering with mozzarella became the timesaver.
+Ricotta cheese is the staple in many traditional Lasagna recipes, and wasn’t as common in stores 50 years ago as it is now.
+Cottage cheese was substituted, making all our lives easier.
+To make Lasagna al Forno, making Béchamel sauce took too much time, so layering with mozzarella became the timesaver.
 Instead of using Passata, people bought ready made pasta sauces.
 Passata is an uncooked tomato puree that is strained from seeds and skin.
-You can find passata at all Continental Delis.
+You can find Passata at all Continental Delis.
 So the original lasagna recipe evolved slightly to fit into our busier lives.

 Lasagna with Cottage Cheese is a family favorite, full of flavor, cheese and calories.
 If you’ve only enjoyed Lasagna al Forno, give this Canadian Classic recipe a try.
 Bon Appetit! Приятного аппетита!